 To inspire campers to pursue their own adventures in life, each Company will hear stories of the “Dangerous Men of History”, or heroes who have dared to strive for greatness and made positive impacts in the world.
 Dangerous Men of History include Charles Lindbergh, Robin Hood, Desmond Doss, and many others.

+Northridge Summer camp counselors frequently develop friendships with campers that last from year to year.
 The team consists of Northridge High School and Alumni college students.
 Counselors serve as leaders within each of the camp’s “Companies,” and are engaged in each activity of the camp.
 They are handpicked for their strong characters, fun & cheerful demeanor, and ability to be role models for campers.
-As a result, camp counselors frequently develop friendships with campers that last from year to year.

 Are all three sessions of Dangerous Camp the same?